hpcloud/cloudfoundry-jenkins/README.md

 Jenkins instance.

 ```
-mvn install -Dmaven.test.skip=true
+mvn clean install
 ```

+By default, the integration tests are skipped.
 If you have a working Cloud Foundry platform and want to run the tests before building, you will need to specify some arguments for the tests:

 ```
-mvn install -Dtarget=<target URL> -Dusername=<username> -Dpassword=<password> -Dorg=<org> -Dspace=<space>
+mvn install -PallTests -Dtarget=<target URL> -Dusername=<username> -Dpassword=<password> -Dorg=<org> -Dspace=<space>
 ```